apivideo/api.video-documentation/live-streaming/live-stream-best-practices.md

 * The available duration for DVR is 1 hour.
 * DVR is only available for live streams that are actively broadcasting.
-* When a live stream is completed, api.video stores the stream for another 4 to 5 minutes.
-The cached DVR is subsequently deleted after the live stream has ended.
+* When a live stream is completed, api.video stores the recording for as long as the duration the stream, but **at most for 1 hour**.
+For example, if the duration of the live stream is 15 minutes, then the recording is available for 15 minutes after the stream is completed.
+Even if the stream is longer than 1 hour, the recording is only kept for 1 hour.
+The cached DVR recording is subsequently deleted.

-### Re-connecting to a live stream

-During a disconnection on ingest side, re-connection must occur within 10 seconds.

-### Starting a new live stream
+### Reusing a `streamKey`

-You can create a new live event using the **same `streamID`**, without keeping the DVR of a previous live.
-However, you must wait at least 1 minute 30 seconds before re-using the same `streamID`.
+You can create a new live event using the same `streamKey`, without keeping the DVR of the previous live event.

+1. First, you should complete the previous live stream.
+Read more about completing a live stream [here](/live-streaming/working-with-live-streams#complete-a-live-stream).
+2. After the previous live stream is completed, you can immediately reuse the `streamKey` with a new DVR and a new recording.

+If you do not complete the previous live stream event, you must wait at least 1 minute 30 seconds to get a new DVR and recording before you can reuse a `streamKey` for a new event.

 ### Concurrent streaming